 You must arrange for all appliances and flues to have an annual safety check.
 A Gas Safe registered engineer must do these checks.
 The engineer will inspect the appliance, pipework and flues to make sure they meet the minimum standards set out in the 1998 regulations.

 Once the engineer is satisfied he/she will issue a Gas Safety Certificate.
 This certificate is valid for twelve months.
-MakeUrMove can arrange your gas safety checks for you.
+To make this easier for DIY landlords, MakeUrMove can arrange your gas safety checks for you.

 You must give your tenant a copy of the Gas Safety Certificate.
 This must be within 28 days of the inspection.
 You should give new tenants a copy when they first move in.
 You must also keep a copy of the Gas Safety Certificate for two years after the inspection.